 A few British specialties to rave about: a rib roast on the grill – a crisp, caramelized outer layer holding in the tender melt-away meat.
 Christmas Pudding: a dense fruitcake that requires a sense of heritage or adaptation to enjoy, soaked with brandy and set ablaze with a fierce blue fire and lathering with brandy butter upon serving.
 Lemon mousse to lighten the soul.
 My stepfather’s contribution: Prosecco-Brandy cocktails, malty and tiddlier than a mimosa, required for opening gifts under the tree.

-- Bell pepper - 1/2 red bell pepper thinly sliced into matchsticks
+- 1/2 red bell pepper, thinly sliced into matchsticks

-- Scotch Bonnet pepper or Jalapeno (optional) - 1 teaspoon, minced
+- 1 teaspoon minced Scotch Bonnet pepper, or Jalapeno

-- Plum tomatoes - 3-4 plum tomatoes, de-seeded and thinly into matchsticks
+- 3–4 plum tomatoes, de-seeded and thinly sliced into matchsticks

-- Salt - Salt: try before adding!
-The fish lends enough salt on most occasions
+- salt (taste before adding!
+The fish lends enough salt on most occasions)

-- Crusty bread or Sourdough - Crusty bread or sourdough for a true Jamaican pairing!
+- crusty bread or sourdough for a true Jamaican pairing!

 - The first step is to begin soaking the cod.
 Ideally you can want to start two days prior.
 Find a big pot with a lid.
 Fill the pot water and submerge the fish.
 Drain the fish and add new water twice a day.
 Once this is done, the rest is a breeze.